 Many property crimes result in victims suffering monetary or other damage because of theft, destruction, or other damage to their property.
 As a result, it is common for defendants who are accused of violations of Chapter 205 to be required to make restitution to victims for the losses that they have caused to endure.

-The subsection of Chapter 205 that deals with programs for restitution by certain persons includes six different statutes.
+The subsection of Chapter 205 that deals with programs for restitution by certain persons include six different statutes.
 These include:

-– Nevada Revised Statute section 205.467 – Notice to persons accepted into program.
-This statute specifies that when a person is accepted to the program for restitution, he or she should be sent notification by registered mail detailing the bad check, the name of the payee, the date when the referred person needs to contact the program representative, and a demand for restitution.
+–Nevada Revised Statute Section 205.467 – Notice to persons accepted into the program.
+This statute specifies that when a person is accepted to the program for restitution, he or she should be sent notification by registered mail detailing the bad check, the name of the payee, the date when the referred person needs to contact the program representative, and demand for restitution.

-– Nevada Revised Statute section 205.472 – Statements by person referred to or participating in program inadmissible in civil and criminal proceedings.
+– Nevada Revised Statute Section 205.472 – Statements by a person referred to or participating in program inadmissible in civil and criminal proceedings.
 This statute specifies that no statement made by a person participating in a program for restitution is admissible in criminal or civil actions or proceedings.

 The purposes of the program for restitution include allowing defendants to avoid prosecution, ensuring that those defrauded by bad checks are recompensed, and sparing prosecutors from having to prosecute cases where defendants have written bad checks.